 David Prevette '97

 With a double major in classics and history, David discovered early in his courses at Hampden-Sydney that the themes of architecture, building, and planning had a recurring significance in history, but what he tended to overlook was the relevance of writing, presenting, and communicating in the actual practice of architecture.
 He is grateful for his training in rhetoric and public speaking at Hampden-Sydney, which gave him an advantage over other architects who were not prepared to give presentations.
-David is an associate with Grimm+Parker Architects in McLean, Virginia, and serves on the Board of Directors of the American Institute of Architects in Northern Virginia.
+For many years, David was an associate with Grimm+Parker Architects in McLean, Virginia, and served on the Board of Directors of the American Institute of Architects in Northern Virginia.
 He received a Master's of Architecture from Virginia Tech in 2002.
 Most recently, David is a senior architect with AECOM in Roanoke, Virginia.